 Waterloo Optimist Blue Army Bull Bash

-Accepting the win from Tuff Hedeman, Event Chair Jim Probst, and event producer Matt Noble, Palmer stood in front of the chute gate and collected his prize package of a check, trophy saddle, buckle, and championship title of the inaugural Tuff Hedeman Breakout Series Midwest Swing Bull Riding Series.
+Accepting the win from Probst Weaver stood in front of the chute gate and received the check, trophy saddle, buckle, and championship title of the finale of the Tuff Hedeman Breakout Series Midwest Swing Bull Riding Series.

-The Wicked Rank Midwest Swing Series tour is produced by Matt Noble, Next Level Bull Riding and sanctioned by the Tuff Hedeman Bull Riding Tour as a Breakout Series event.
-The Illinois events were held in Woodstock, Morrison, Belvidere and Waterloo.
+The Wicked Rank Midwest Swing Series tour is a five-event bull riding series produced by Matt Noble, Next Level Bull Riding and sanctioned by the Tuff Hedeman Bull Riding Tour as a Breakout Series event.
+The Illinois events are held in Belvidere, Woodstock, Big Rock, Morrison, and Waterloo.

-The Tuff Hedeman Break Out Series bull riding is up next in Jacksonville, Texas at the Nicky Wheeler Memorial Bull Riding on October 6.
+The Tuff Hedeman Break Out Series continues next weekend in Jacksonville, Texas at the Nicky Wheeler Memorial Bull Riding on September 28.
 For more information and ticketing, links see www.tuffhedemanbullriding.com.

 Blue Army Bull Bash Average Results

 1, Matt Weaver, Grovespring, MO 159.5 points, $3220.80.
 2, Javier Garcia, Mexico, 89 points, $2,440.00.
 3, Matt Palmer, Chelsea, OK, 86.5, $2049.50.
 4, Brandon Davis, 85.5, $976.00.
 5, Adam McConnell, 82.5, $1073.60.